WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week16/lecture16p2.md

 <img src="https://wordcloudapi.com/word_cloud.png" width="600px">

 notes:
-We'll be focusing a lot on ways of representing text occurances in Python with histograms and wordclouds and then if we have time we'll circle back to networks
+We'll be focusing a lot on ways of representing text occurrences in Python with histograms and wordclouds and then if we have time we'll circle back to networks

 ---